 Researchers at MIT using nanoparticles to deliver vaccine.The nanoparticles protect the vaccine, allowing the vaccine time to trigger a stronger immune response.

 Researhers are developing ways to use carbon nanoparticles called nanodiamonds in medical applications.
 For example nanodiamonds with protein molecules attached can be used to increase bone growth around dental or joint implants.

 Researchers are testing the use of chemotherapy drugs attached to nanodiamonds to treat brain tumors.
 Other researchers are testing the use of chemotherapy drugs attached to nanodiamonds to treat leukemia.

-More about Nanoparticles in Medicine
+More about Nanotechnology in Medicine

 A synthetic skin, that may be used in prosthetics, has been demonstrated with both self healing capability and the ability to sense pressure.
 The material is a composite of nickel nanoparticles and a polymer.
 If the material is held together after a cut it seals together in about 30 minutes giving it a self healing ability.
 Also the electrical resistance of the material changes with pressure, giving it a sense ability like touch.

 Silicate nanoparticles can be used to provide a barrier to gasses (for example oxygen), or moisture in a plastic film used for packaging.
 This could slow down the process of spoiling or drying out in food.

 Zinc oxide nanoparticles can be dispersed in industrial coatings to protect wood, plastic, and textiles from exposure to UV rays.

 Silicon dioxide crystalline nanoparticles can be used to fill gaps between carbon fibers, thereby strengthening tennis racquets.

 Silver nanoparticles in fabric are used to kill bacteria, making clothing odor-resistant.